International-Data-Spaces-Association/IDSA-Rulebook/114_Creating_a_data_space.md

     The self-description for the data space should include the following documented elements:

-    - **Membership policies:** The eligibility criteria and evidence required for organizations to join, including any onboarding checks, audit requirements, and renewal conditions.
+    - **Membership policies:** The eligibility criteria and evidence required for organisations to join, including any onboarding checks, audit requirements, and renewal conditions.

     - **Trust anchors and trust frameworks:** A list of accepted credential issuers, Dataspace Trust Frameworks (DTFs), and the rules by which claims and attestations are validated.